Should I postpone paying my federal student loans?

 You may not need to, but it will depend on your specific situation.
 Here are some things to consider:

-- If your ability to pay is uncertain or long-term, enrolling in an Income Driven Repayment (IDR) plan may be best.
+- If your inability to pay is a long-term issue, enrolling in an Income Driven Repayment (IDR) plan may be best.
 An IDR plan allows you to make payments based on your income and household size.
 If you have no income because you don’t have a job, that payment can be as low as $0.
 There are additional benefits to being in an IDR plan, like loan forgiveness.

 - If you just need short-term relief because life happened, postponing repayment may be a good option.
 You will need to find out if you qualify for a deferment or forbearance by calling your student loan servicer.

 Caution: It is not uncommon for servicers to grant a forbearance on the spot because they have discretion to do so.
 But know this will increase your total loan debt because interest will accrue and capitalize.